EmmaBurkett/CSE212-final-project/2-set.md

 ### Hashing
 Sometimes we want to store things in a set that are not numerical, like a string.
 We can do this by hashing it.
 The operator hash("value") will convert the string into an integer and store the string in the location of the returned integer.
-The integer assigned to the first hash is random and subsequent hashes remain consistant with the first hash.
+The integer assigned to the first hash is random and subsequent hashes remain consistent with the first hash.

 ## Practical Application
-Sets can be used to verify uniquness which can be useful if you have a list of employees and you need to make sure that their ID numbers are unique from everyone else's numbers.
+Sets can be used to verify uniqueness which can be useful if you have a list of employees and you need to make sure that their ID numbers are unique from everyone else's numbers.
 Sets can also be used if you need to be able to find values quickly.
 To check if a set has a value is O(1)